|Nutritional Guidelines (per serving)|

 In this recipe, we decided to use cognac because I had some left over from all the Greek Christmas cookies, but you can omit it or substitute it out for ouzo, which is a popular choice.

 I want to point out that the key to making these successfully is making sure you cream the butter.
 If you have never done this before, I’d recommend checking out a Youtube video.
 The first time I made these, I “thought” I knew and it didn’t end so well.
-The process takes about 12-15 minutes with a mixer.You’re looking for the butter to double in volume, and peak while you’re whipping it.
-If you want to really connect with the ways old the old, you could do it by hand, but I wouldn’t recommend that unless you like stirring butter in a bowl for 30-40 minutes.
+The process takes about 12 to 15 minutes with a mixer.You’re looking for the butter to double in volume, and peak while you’re whipping it.
+If you want to really connect with the ways old the old, you could do it by hand, but I wouldn’t recommend that unless you like stirring butter in a bowl for 30 to 40 minutes.

 Hope you love these!

 As we say in Greek: Καλό Πάσχα!
 (Kalo Pasha - Happy Easter!)

 - 2 sticks butter (softened)